 recent writing & research> Neuroprosthetics, Extended Cognition, and the Problem of Ownership.

-Forthcoming.
+2024.
 With X. Liao.
 In Neuro-ProsthEthics – Ethical Implications of Applied Situated Cognition.
 Springer, B., Beck, O. Friedrich, and J. Heinrichs (Eds.):1-20.

 > Assessing AI Capabilities with Education Tests.
 In Education Research and Innovation

-Forthcoming.
+2023.
 With Staneva, M., Baret, A., Gobert, J., et al. AI and the Future of Skills: Methods and evaluation AI capabilities, Vol. 2.
 OECD.

 > Your Prompt is My Command: Assessing the Human-Centred Generality of Multi-Modal Models.